 - Video conferencing.
 Video conferencing allows team members to immediately collaborate regardless of location.
 Whether via web or room systems, the solution should be customized for an organization’s specific needs.
 Video meetings are 73 percent more likely than audio meetings to end on time, and attendees absorb the information 40 percent faster than when attending audio meetings, according to ZK Research.

 - Real-time communication.
 Chat and presence enable agility by presenting the opportunity for collaborators to determine the availability of team members and jump onto chat with them without the need for an invitation or turning on any equipment.

 - Content sharing.
 Instant chat or conversation is most useful if you can also share detailed information at the center of the discussion.
 By establishing conditions in which meeting participants at any location can share documents, images, and presentations with every other participant, your organization is supporting informed decision-making.

 - Data visualization.
 To make the most informed decisions, teams should have a way to examine, compare, dissect, and analyze all that information.
 Interactive and immersive solutions allow participants to take in, understand, and respond to the information more quickly.
-Solutions like Oblong’s Mezzanine—an immersive collaboration tool that engages remote and in-room participants—allow users to manipulate data to see it in the most relevant and useful format and context.
 Once teams have are able to fully process and visualize information, they can act on that information immediately and confidently.

 “Collaboration has improved with this technology.
 It gives you live-time feedback and you can see the person that you’re talking to, and you really can course correct immediately then.”